 Use Driver Easy to update all the missing & outdated device drivers on PC for free.

-- Fix 7.
-Install the Logitech SetPoint software
+- Install the software on your computer.

-Fix 1.
-Update the Logitech Receiver drivers
+2. Update the Logitech Receiver drivers

 Most users are using the outdated driver’s version that’s why they are dealing with Logitech unifying software not working issue.

 Follow these steps:

 - Press Windows + R and type devmgmt.msc to open Device Manager.

 - From the main window double click on Mice and other devices to expand it.

 - Locate the HID-compliant mouse and right-click on it to choose the Disable option.